zamp/vid2vid/README.md

 Image loader: ```LoadImage```
 Model loader: ```CheckpointLoaderSimple```

-If the search fails for some reason you can set these numbers to whatever they're in the workflow_api.json (open the json with notepad or similar) OR you can disable sending these values to ComfyUI in the config.
+If the search fails for some reason you can set these numbers to whatever they're in the workflow_api.json (open the json with notepad or similar) OR you can disable sending these values to ComfyUI in the config/render_pass_defaults.
 ```
 sampler = "14"
 positive_input = "6"